 Problem: Delayed response times increase risk.

-Outcome: The siren functions as a “virtual guard,” creating an immediate deterrent effect even without on-site personnel.
+Outcome: The siren serves as a “virtual guard,” providing an immediate deterrent even without on-site personnel.

 These examples help reinforce the outdoor siren value for commercial clients by connecting technology to real-world outcomes.